JointlyTech/cache-candidate/README.md

 # What is it?

-This is a library providing a decorator to cache the result of a method if given conditions are met.
+This is a library providing both a decorator and a higher-order function to cache the result of a method if given conditions are met.

 # How does it work?

+## Decorator

 The decorator expects to receive an object with a partial of the properties contained in the `CacheCandidateOptions` interface.
 Every non-passed property will be set to its default value using the `CacheCandidateOptionsDefault` object.